This information will help you learn about your urostomy and urostomy pouching (bag) system.Back to top

 The first few times you change your pouching system, you will be in your hospital bed.
 As you heal, you can start changing your pouching system wherever you’re most comfortable.
 Many people like to stand in the bathroom in front of the mirror.
 You can also remove your pouching system and clean around your stoma as part of your normal shower routine.

-For more information about changing your pouching system, read the resource Changing Your Two-Piece Disposable Urostomy Appliance
+For more information about changing your pouching system, read Changing Your Urostomy Pouching (Bag) System at Home.

 Your stoma has many blood vessels and may bleed easily.
 It’s normal to see a small amount of blood on the gauze or tissue when you’re cleaning the stoma.
 The bleeding should stop on its own within a few minutes.
 If you take a blood thinner or aspirin, you may bleed more easily and for a longer time.
 Apply pressure to your stoma to help stop the bleeding.